 Facebook, Twitter and the rest.
-They might be called antisocial networks.
-Antisocial as they are devoid of some of the essential elements that define social life.
-One of these elements is simply being there.
-Being there emails engagement of all your sensual faculties.
-The sitting-in-front-of-a-computer equivalent is an imitation and requires so much less.
+They should properly be called what they are: antisocial networks.
+Antisocial because they are devoid of some of the essential elements that define social life.
+One of these elements, probably the most important one, is simply being there.
+Being there entails engagement of all your sensual faculties.
+The sitting-in-front-of-a-computer equivalent is an imitation and demands so much less of you.
 It is a travesty by comparison.

 To be fully social I think you have to be in the room.
 You are then taking part in the infinite richness of the moment and having to make an account of yourself spontaneously.
 The virtual world of online connections is not equivalent to the creativity and skills required to do it live.
 It diminishes what it means to be social.

 You can have people in your virtual network that you would not entertain for a moment in actual life.
 You can have people you don't know at all for that matter and will never meet.
-Twitter doesn't even demand a correspondence.
-To believe that you are partaking in the fertile possibilities of connection by doing a Facebook is pretentious.
-And how anyone can be bothered investing so much time.
+Twitter doesn't even require a correspondence.
+To believe that you are partaking in the fertile possibilities of connection by doing Facebook is pretentious.
+And how can anyone can be bothered investing so much time?
 Perhaps it's the kids who can.
 For these services are nothing if not juvenile.
 Only kids have time for the trivia.
 Kids and adult-kids.

 written 2009 in response to the